Jiří Procházka

 Jiří Procházka (/cs/; /cs/; born October 14, 1992) is a Czech professional mixed martial artist.
 He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Light Heavyweight Champion and the first Czech fighter to win a UFC championship.
 He was the inaugural Rizin Fighting Federation Light Heavyweight Champion and the inaugural Gladiator Fighting Championship Light Heavyweight Champion.
-As of October 7, 2025, he is #1 in the UFC light heavyweight rankings.
+As of April 14, 2026, he is #3 in the Meta UFC light heavyweight rankings.

 Early life

 Procházka was born on October 14, 1992, in a hospital in Znojmo in Czechoslovakia (now the Czech Republic), but he comes from the nearby village of Hostěradice.
-Procházka's father died when he was six years old.
+Procházka's father died at age 27 when Jiří was six years old.
 In his youth, Procházka played amateur football for TJ Družstevník Hostěradice.
 He was also an active freestyle BMX rider and a floorball player.

 As a teen, Procházka partook in street fights almost weekly, getting into more than 100 of them.
-This eventually led him to join the hooligan club tied to Procházka's local football team, FC Zbrojovka Brno, where he would take part in organized group street fights with clubs of other teams, even participating in 30-on-30 brawls.
+This eventually led him to join the hooligan firm tied to Procházka's local football team, FC Zbrojovka Brno, where he would take part in organized group street fights with clubs of other teams, even participating in 30-on-30 brawls.

 Procházka first encountered mixed martial arts before beginning high school, after a friend showed him videos of kickboxer Ramon Dekkers and mixed martial artists Mirko Filipovic and Fedor Emelianenko.
 After watching the film Never Back Down, he began to train in martial arts, in particular Thai boxing.